napframework/nap-docs/app/manual/01_gettingstarted.md

 Navigate to `apps/rotatingcube` and run `package.bat` (windows) or `./package.sh` (unix) to create a distributable package of your application.
 Append `--help` for additional information.
 By default the application including Napkin and all assets is packaged for you.

-*Note that when working from source the the `package` script is located in the NAP root.
-Your application is packaged together with NAP.*
+*Note that when working from source the the `package` script is located in the NAP root.*